 SQL Code Input - 1

 SELECT read_date, temp, TO_CHAR(read_date,‘YYYY’) as Year, crab FROM afsc.erddap_crw_sst a INNER JOIN (SELECT* FROM afsc.erddap_crw_sst_spatial_lookup WHERE crab <> ‘NA’) b ON a.crw_id =b.id

-We provide further example code (Supplement).
+).
 This section’s purpose is to orient users to the structure of the database related to the SST data and lookup tables.
 We assume that users interested in querying the database directly via Oracle (e.g., SQL Developer) or through odbc connections from R or Python are already acquainted with the coding and configuration settings.
 However, interested users can contact the authors for assistance establishing such connections or custom SQL queries.
+SQL query examples can be found in the supplement.

-Matching SST data with fishery-dependent data The above sections demonstrate access to gridded or raw SST data that are updated daily within AKFIN.
+Matching SST data with fishery-dependent data The above sections describe access to gridded or raw SST data that are updated daily within AKFIN.
 In addition to raw SST data access, the daily SST data are also integrated within the AKFIN back-end to observer, fish ticket, and vessel monitoring systems (VMS) data.
 The observer and fish ticket data use the MUR SST data while the VMS uses CRW SST.
-Users with access to these confidential data sets can find AVG_SST_CELSIUS and STDDEV_SST_CELSIUS fields in “comprehensive” data tables located in the COUNCIL schema.
-The comprehensives (e.g. comprehensive_obs for observer data) were developed connect numerous fields relevant to fisheries data in one table.
+Users with access to these confidential data sets can find AVG_SST_CELSIUS and STDDEV_SST_CELSIUS fields in “comprehensive” data tables located in the COUNCIL schema in AKFIN.
+The comprehensives (e.g. comprehensive_obs for observer data) were developed to connect numerous fields relevant to fisheries data in one table.
 VMS data linked to SST can be accessed through the comprehensive_vms_v view in the AKFIN_MARTS schema.
+Note that these data are confidential and require authorization for data access.

 Observer data include latitudes and longitudes of gear deployment and retrieval locations, which are matched with the nearest gridded SST data for a given date.
 The temperature data are then averaged across the retrieval and deploy points to yield a single SST datum for each observed fishing event.

 Fish ticket spatial data are recorded at the scale of ADF&G statistical areas (typically 0.5 degree latitude x 1.0 degree longitude), so gridded SST data cannot be matched as directly.
 Instead, daily SST data for all gridded locations within each statistical area (N=1758) are averaged, to yield a single daily datum for each of the statistical areas.
 These daily average data are then matched with the reported statistical areas on fish tickets based on the date that fishing was reported to have begun within a particular statistical area.
+Accompanying the average SST value for all of the temperature records within each statistical area is also a standard deviation of the points used to calculate this area-level daily average.

 VMS data are simply matched with the SST of the position and date of the VMS transmission.

 Discussion